ajay-pratap-singh-518/Capsule-Vision-2024-challenge/README.md

 1. Clone the repository:
 git clone https://github.com/ajay-pratap-singh-518/Capsule-Vision-2024-challenge.git

-2. Navigates into the folder
+2. Navigates into the folder:
 cd Capsule-Vision-2024-Challenge

 3. Install the required dependencies: Ensure you have the necessary Python packages installed by running:-